- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 5 Minutes

-It is a bad idea when the patient chooses the cheapest package without knowing who performs the surgery.
+The trip becomes a bad idea when the patient chooses the cheapest package without knowing who performs the surgery.
 It is also a bad idea when the clinic promises an excessive graft number, lowers the hairline too much, ignores donor limits, or treats every patient as suitable.

 A bad plan can create problems that last for years.
 An unnatural hairline can require repair.
 Overharvesting can damage the donor area.
 Poor graft direction can make the result difficult to hide.
 Weak aftercare can leave the patient anxious after returning home.